 We also offer sponsorships which give great access through all our outlets — website, emails, social media, podcasts and on site.
 Contact Mark Glaser at mediashift [at] pbs [dot] org if you’re interested in having us produce your event!

-> Collab/Space Chicago on September 24, 2014 sponsored by The John S. Knight Journalism Fellowship at Stanford and hosted at TechNexus accelerator space, the day before ONA14.
+Collab/Space Chicago on September 24, 2014 sponsored by the John S. Knight Journalism Fellowships at Stanford and hosted at TechNexus accelerator space, the day before ONA14.
 Get more details or register!

 Save the Date!